 - 1. Have a waiver service location in Pennsylvania. - 2.
-Have a signed ODP Provider Agreement on file with ODP. - 3.
+Have a signed ODP Provider Agreement on file with ODP which requires the provider to comply with all applicable federal and state statutes, regulations, and policies, including but not limited to confidentiality and HIPAA requirements.
+Providers are required to develop and implement written privacy policies and procedures that are consistent with the Privacy Rule.
+ODP reviews these policies and procedures when complaints are received regarding privacy or as part of licensing or QA&I when warranted. - 3.
 Complete standard ODP required orientation and training. - 4.
-New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 5.
-Have Commercial General Liability Insurance. - 6.
-Have documentation that all vehicles used in the provision of the Life Sharing service have automobile insurance. - 7.
-Have documentation that all vehicles used in the provision of the Life Sharing service have current State motor vehicle registration and inspection. - 8.
-Have Workers' Compensation Insurance, in accordance with state law. - 9.
-At least one of the following must have experience working with individuals with an intellectual disability and/or autism and have a bachelor's degree: - Executive Director, - Chief Executive Officer, - Chief Operations Officer, or - Director, Assistant or Associate Director. - 10.
-The organization must have a chief financial officer with 5 years' experience or evidence of contracted financial management services. - 11.
+Providers that wish to begin providing services must demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 5.
+Providers that wish to begin providing services must successfully complete ODP's Provider Readiness Tool as determined by ODP or its designated managing entity. - 6.
+Have Commercial General Liability Insurance. - 7.
+Have documentation that all vehicles used in the provision of the Life Sharing service have automobile insurance. - 8.
+Have documentation that all vehicles used in the provision of the Life Sharing service have current State motor vehicle registration and inspection. - 9.
+Have Workers' Compensation Insurance, in accordance with state law. - 10.
+At least one of the following must have a bachelor's degree and experience working with individuals with an intellectual disability, developmental disability, and/or autism: - Executive Director. - Chief Executive Officer, - Chief Operations Officer, or - Director, Assistant or Associate Director. - 11.
+The organization must have a chief financial officer with 5 years' experience or evidence of contracted financial management services. - 12.
 Have a person fill the role of Chief Executive Officer (CEO) at all times.
-The agency must have a written plan stating who will fill the role of the CEO should the current CEO leave his or her position. - 12.
-In the case of an entity newly enrolled to provide Life Sharing services, or a current provider hiring new executive level staff, one of the following positions: - Executive Director, - Chief Executive Officer, - Chief Operations Officer, or - Director, Assistant or Associate Director.
+The agency must have a written plan stating who will fill the role of the CEO should the current CEO leave their position. - 13.
+In the case of an entity newly enrolled to provide Life Sharing services, or a current provider hiring new executive level staff, one of the following positions: - Executive Director, - Chief Executive Officer. - Chief Operations Officer, or - Director, Assistant or Associate Director.

-must have a bachelor's degree & a minimum of 5 years' experience in an executive-level position relating to the provision of residential services to individuals with an intellectual disability, developmental disability, autism, and/or serious mental illness, with responsibility for all of the following:
+must have a bachelor's degree and a minimum of 5 years' experience in an executive-level position relating to the provision of residential services to individuals with an intellectual disability, developmental disability, autism, and/or serious mental illness, with responsibility for all of the following: